pantertanter/BI_Exam_Sl/README.md

 3. Explore and analyze the data using descriptive statistics and visualization techniques.
 - Box-plot and histogram with normal distribution indicators, quartiles, min and max, as well as describe and correlation heatmap.
 4. Prepare the data for further analysis, ensuring its quality, sufficiency, structure, cleanliness, scalability, and informativeness.
-- We have picked out some key figures to work onwards with, but it is hard as the features of our data set does not correlate much.
+- We have picked out some key figures to work onwards with.

 **Recommended Deadline:** 26/02/24